Code-Institute-Submissions/MemoryCardTwist/README.md

 I have fixed the few errors that were found, however the four remaining errors that have been found are the result of the Bootstrap NavBar.
 So I have left them in because thats how the examples on the Bootstrap Documentation are shown.

+17/12/2019

+I have fixed the HTML so it now validates and I believe the code still works from the interaction I have had with the new code.

 ## CSS Validation
 16/12/2019 - https://jigsaw.w3.org/css-validator/